couchbaselabs/hands_on_n1qlAnalytics/content/slide-10.md

-## Added "VALUE"
+## Added "VALUE" (1)

 One addition to SQL is the *SELECT VALUE* statment.

-It is used to return the result of an arbitrary expression - without a wrapping record.
+It is used to return the result of an arbitrary expression.
+This is different from a *SELECT* clause which always returns a record.

 In this example the expression is the simple access of the variable *name* and so the result is a simple array of strings.